 In the Overview and Rankings reports, your keywords will be listed in a table.
 Next to each keyword is a gray box to add a tag to the keyword.

 The Tags Manager allows you to add or remove tags from any keywords in your campaign.
-You can get to the Tags Manager by clicking the blue Tags button and then selecting “Manage tags” (see below).
+You can get to the Tags Manager by clicking the Tags filter and then selecting “Manage tags” (see below).

 After you’ve applied tags to your keywords, you can filter your reports by tag to analyze each keyword group.
 You can filter your reports to exclude specific tags as well, giving you more ways to analyze your set of keywords.

 Advanced filters give you more flexibility in the way you follow your progress.
 One strategy for tagging your keywords is setting up tags based on metrics like CPC and Volume.
 Start by adding an advanced filter for keywords that have high volume (greater than 1000).

 Then, highlight all keywords sorted by this filter and apply a tag to label them “high volume."